Ricardo Montalbán: B movies, television, and Broadway

 Montalbán did a swashbuckler for Sam Katzman, The Saracen Blade (1954), then returned to Mexico to star in Untouched (1954).

 He travelled to Italy to make The Queen of Babylon (1954) with Rhonda Fleming, then returned to Mexico to make the US-financed A Life in the Balance (1955) with Anne Bancroft.
-He bought a story for himself, Green Shadows, but it appears to have not been made.
+He bought a story for himself, Green Shadows, but it appears not to have been made.

 Montalbán began working in television, guest-starring on shows such as General Electric Theater, The Ford Television Theatre, Celebrity Playhouse, Climax!, The 20th Century-Fox Hour (versions of Broken Arrow and Five Fingers), Chevron Hall of Stars, Wagon Train, and Schlitz Playhouse.

-In 1955, he appeared on Broadway in Seventh Heaven with Gloria DeHaven but it ran for only forty-four performances.
+In 1955, he appeared on Broadway with Gloria DeHaven in a musical adaptation of Seventh Heaven, but it ran for only forty-four performances.
 In Hollywood, he appeared in the thriller for Allied Artists, Three for Jamie Dawn (1956).

 Montalbán returned to Italy for Desert Warrior (1957), then had his first role in an "A" Hollywood film for a number of years in Sayonara (1957), in which he played a Japanese dancer.
 He later said, "I was and still am very pleased with my performance and very much saddened by this picture.
 I was hoping for an Academy Award nomination, but unfortunately, most of my scenes ended up on the cutting-room floor."

-From 1957 to 1959, Montalbán starred in the Broadway musical Jamaica, singing several light-hearted calypso numbers opposite Lena Horne, which ran for 555 performances.
+From 1957 to 1959, Montalbán starred in the Broadway musical Jamaica, singing several light-hearted calypso numbers opposite Lena Horne, which ran for 558 performances.
 His performance earned him a Tony Award nomination.